 - On Office 365 (it’s not on SharePoint 2016 on premises yet)

 - Have it rolled out to your Office 365 tenant

-At the time of the webinar, only ‘first release’ tenants had it.
+Communication sites should now be available to all.
+If you don’t see it, try using the ‘first release’ setting.
 First release means you get new stuff early, but run the risk it doesn’t work perfectly.
 The good news is you can nominate individuals to be first release without changing it for every user.